ATOM™ incremental encoder system with RCDM rotary (angle) disc

 - Digital interpolation down to 10 nm at up to 40 MHz clocked output is available.

-- FPC or cable input versions available.
+- FPC, cabled or PCB connector versions available.

 Find out all about the ATOM diagnostic kit.